 ‘What are you talking about?’
 Doctor Baines demands.

 ‘But surely even they won’t refuse to help someone in pain?’
-Mum gasps.
+Mum asks.

 ‘Emma, we’re talking about gangland killers.
-Think about it; with the plane going down, people probably already think we’re dead, so they’d have nothing to lose by getting rid of us.
-They’re not going to call in the rescue services for us - witnesses are the last thing these people want.’
+With the plane going down, people probably already think we’re dead, so they’d have nothing to lose by getting rid of us—witnesses are the last thing these people want.’

 ‘What will you do if it is a gang?’ she asks.

 ‘Criminals or not, they’ll need a radio to communicate with the outside world.
-All I can do is try to get to it and radio the police without them knowing.
+All I can do is try to get to it and call the police.
 But, first, we need to find out if there actually is anyone else on the island.’

 The smell of wood smoke drifts in through the cave entrance.

-Jamie’s eyes flutter open and then close again.
-Half-awake now, he’s in pain and groans with every breath out.
+Jamie’s eyes flutter open.
+Awake now, he’s in terrible pain and groans with every breath.
 When he tries to adjust his position, he yelps in agony.

-‘Can’t you do something with him?’ she complains.
+‘Can’t you do something with him?’
+Dr Baines complains.

-Doctor Baines pulls the bag towards her and sits in sulky silence, holding it tightly by her side.
+‘No.’ Dr Baines sits in sulky silence, holding it tightly by her side.

 The faint but unmistakable smell of roasting meat begins to mingle with the smoke.
-This is too much for Doctor Baines to resist.
+This is too much for Doctor Baines.

 She jumps up abruptly and marches towards the mouth of the cave.
 ‘You losers can stay here if you want to but I’m going down.’

 ‘Don’t!’ cries Mum.
-‘Just wait until we can be sure who these people are.’
+‘Just wait until we can be sure who they are.’

-‘If you go now, you might put everyone in danger, so stay right where you are!’
-Mum’s voice is steely, but Doctor Baines ignores her.
+‘If you go now you might put everyone in danger, so stay right where you are!’
+Mum’s voice is steely.

-She picks up her bag and walks towards the exit, her nose in the air.
-As she passes by, Mum’s leg shoots out and Doctor Baines trips over it.
-She falls heavily onto the hard floor, dropping her bag.
-Its contents scatter in all directions: lipstick, nail varnish, contact lens holder, even her silver bottle of perfume with ‘Status’ picked out in blue letters.
+Dr Baines ignores her and walks towards the exit, nose in the air.
+Big mistake.
+Mum’s leg shoots out, Doctor Baines trips over it and lands on the floor with a satisfying thud.
+She drops the bag and its contents scatter everywhere: lipstick, nail varnish, even her silver bottle of perfume with ‘Status’ picked out in blue letters.

 ‘You did that on purpose!
 How dare you!’ she squeals, greedily sweeping up her possessions.

-Mum opens her mouth to explain exactly how she dares when she notices something by her feet.
-She picks it up; it’s a plastic container of painkillers!
+Mum opens her mouth to explain exactly how she dares when she notices something by her feet—it’s a plastic container of painkillers!

 ‘I forgot I had them.
-You don’t really think I’d be selfish enough to keep them back on purpose, do you?’
-Doctor Baines asks sneeringly.
+You don’t think I’d be selfish enough to keep them back on purpose, do you?’
+Doctor Baines sneers.

 ‘You’re here to go shopping when you know my daughter’s dying… believe me, you really don’t want to know what I think about you.
 Sit over there and don’t move!’